 One of the most notorious ‘video nasties’ of the 1980s (see the recent Censor for a lowdown on how Thatcher’s Britain was apparently gripped by fear over the effect of watching extremely violent horror films as home entertainment), Ruggero Deodato’s film has proven influential.
 An early example of the found-footage film, it tells the tale of an amoral film crew who come a cropper at the hands of a tribe of cannibals who have previously had no contact with the outside world.
 It’s not an easy watch, and Deodato’s claim that the film is a scathing critique of colonialism and modern media practices is more than a little undermined by the relish he takes in detailing the violence carried out by the journalists and the tribespeople whose world they invade.

-Recent Cannes Palme d’Or winner (for the forthcoming Titane) Julie Ducournau’s feature debut is a startling tale of vegetarian veterinary student Justine (Garance Marillier), whose tastes gradually become more corporeal.
+Recent Cannes Palme d’Or winner (Titane) Julia Ducournau’s feature debut is a startling tale of vegetarian veterinary student Justine (Garance Marillier), whose tastes gradually become more corporeal.
 It’s a stunning central performance by Marillier and Ducournau successfully convinces us of the shift in her protagonist’s food of choice.
 It’s not a film to see on a full stomach.